Need to know what Supplies to get to properly raise baby chicks?

 Your box can be homemade or just using something you have on hand.
 We have used packing totes, card board boxes and just an old stock tank in the barn.

 Size does matter – You need to make sure your chicks have plenty of room but not too much.
 They need just the right amount of room to snuggle but not fight.
 To just be comfortable.

-The box I have linked to below has room for about 10 chicks.
+This box has room for about 10 chicks.
 When I used the stock tank pictured above, we had 50 chicks in there.
 It’s important to just watch your chicks and make sure they have enough room.
 If they are pecking each other, you’ll know you need to regroup your little flocklings.

-For your brooder, you really need to install a heat lamp.
+For your brooder, you really need to install a heat lamp like this one.
 Chicks need to stay warm and baby chicks can’t really control their internal body temperature very well at all.